Online Painting Courses: WINTER 2025/ SPRING 2025

 Day 4: Vases and ellipses.
 Edges and marks continued.

-Class will consist of discussion, lecture, and demonstration.
+Day 5: Review and final discussionClass will consist of discussion, lecture, and demonstration.
 Classes are recorded if students cannot attend live.
 Students will receive individual weekly audio or written critique through our private online classroom.
+Participants will have an additional week after the last class to complete exercises.

 Photo references will be provided for students.
 Paintings can be done from life or references.